getappmap/appmap/README.md

 *Required* list of code objects.
 There are three types of supported objects: `package`, `class`, and `function`.

-Note that the terms `package` and `class` are loosely.
-In general, they refer to language-specific concepts such as `package`, `class`, `interface`, `module`, etc. Since an AppMap is a fairly high-level representation of the code, the detailed differences between these language-specific concepts aren't usually very important.
+Note that the terms `package` and `class` are used loosely.
+In general, they encopass language-specific concepts such as `directory`, `package`, `class`, `interface`, `module`, etc. Since an AppMap is a high-level representation of code, the detailed differences between these language-specific concepts aren't usually very important.
 Rules of thumb:

-* Use `package` to represent a directory organization of code.
+* Use `package` to represent the organization of code into directories.
 A package may contain packages and classes, but not functions.
 * Use `class` to represent a type declaration in a code file.
 A class may contain classes and functions, but not packages.

 #### Common attributes

-Each object has the following attributes:
+Each classMap object has the following attributes:

 * **name** *Required* name.
 Should be the local name of the object, not the fully-scoped name.
 Example: `User` or `show`, not `MyApp::User` or `User#show`.